Dressed to Kill (1980 film)

-Dressed to Kill is a 1980 American neo-noir erotic psychological thriller film written and directed by Brian De Palma, and starring Michael Caine, Angie Dickinson and Nancy Allen.
-It depicts the events leading up to the brutal murder of a New York City housewife (Dickinson) before following a prostitute (Allen) who witnesses the crime, and her attempts to solve it with the help of the victim's son (Keith Gordon).
+Dressed to Kill is a 1980 American thriller film written and directed by Brian De Palma, and starring Michael Caine, Angie Dickinson and Nancy Allen.
+It depicts the events leading up to the brutal murder of New York City housewife Kate Miller (Dickinson) before following Liz Blake (Allen), a prostitute who witnesses the crime, and her attempts to solve it with the help of the victim's son Peter (Keith Gordon).
 It contains several direct references to Alfred Hitchcock's 1960 film Psycho.

+While acknowledging similarities to Alfred Hitchcock films (particularly Psycho), De Palma claimed to get the idea from watching The Phil Donahue Show.
+The film was shot in New York City and Philadelphia, and Pino Donaggio composed the score.

-Released in July 1980, Dressed to Kill was a box office success in the United States, grossing over $30 million.
-It received largely favorable reviews, and critic David Denby of New York magazine proclaimed it "the first great American movie of the '80s".
-Dickinson won the Saturn Award for Best Actress for her performance.
-Allen received both a Golden Globe Award nomination for New Star of the Year, as well as an inaugural first-year Golden Raspberry Award for Worst Actress.
+Released in July 1980, Dressed to Kill was a box office success in the United States, grossing over $31 million against a production budget of $6.5 million.
+The film polarized critics, but has since gained a cult following.

 Plot

 Sexually frustrated housewife Kate Miller is attending therapy sessions with New York City psychiatrist Dr. Robert Elliott.
 During an appointment, Kate attempts to seduce him, but Elliott rejects her advances, stating his unwillingness to jeopardize his happy marriage.
 Kate has planned to spend the day with her teenage son Peter, an inventor, but he has to cancel as he has reached a critical point in his research for his entry to the city's science fair.
-Thus, Kate goes alone to the Philadelphia Museum of Art where she unexpectedly flirts with a mysterious stranger.
-Kate and the stranger stalk each other through the museum until they finally wind up outside, where Kate joins him in a taxi, where he pleasures her.
+Thus, Kate goes alone to a museum where she unexpectedly flirts with mysterious stranger Warren Lockman.
+Kate and Warren stalk each other through the museum until they finally wind up outside, where Kate joins him in a taxi, where he embraces and pleasures her.
 They go to his apartment and have sex.

-Hours later, Kate awakens and decides to discreetly leave while the man, Warren Lockman, is asleep.
+Hours later, Kate awakens and decides to discreetly leave while Warren is asleep.
 Kate sits at his desk to leave him a note and finds a document from the Health Department indicating that Warren has contracted both syphilis and gonorrhea.
-Shocked, she leaves the apartment, but having hastily forgotten her wedding ring on the nightstand, she returns to retrieve it.
+Shocked and fear-stricken, she leaves the apartment, but having hastily forgotten her wedding ring on the nightstand, she returns to retrieve it.
 The elevator doors open on the figure of a tall, blonde woman in dark sunglasses wielding a straight razor, who violently slashes Kate to death in the elevator.
 Upon discovering the body, Liz Blake, a high-priced call girl, notices the killer in the elevator's convex mirror, and subsequently becomes both the prime suspect and the killer's next target.

-Dr. Elliott receives a bizarre message on his answering machine from "Bobbi", a transgender patient.
+Dr. Elliott receives a bizarre message on his answering machine from Bobbi, a transgender patient.
 Bobbi taunts the psychiatrist for ending their therapy sessions, apparently because Elliott refuses to sign the necessary papers for Bobbi to undergo sex reassignment surgery.
 Elliott tries to convince Dr. Levy, the patient's new doctor, that Bobbi is endangering herself and others.